Innovation

 As part of our ethos, we investigate the potential for new recreation, or enhancing existing recreation, with communities local to a proposed wind farm development who would like to see this happen.
 This depends on site suitability and community feedback and is assessed on a case-by-case basis in collaboration with all stakeholders.

-As part of our core recreational offering, we explore the following options on a project-by-project basis:
+As part of our core recreational offering, we explore the following options:

 - Parking for ease of access